 When it comes to applying for a new job, your CV could be just the ticket to get you that initial foot in the door and secure an interview.

 A successful CV is always carefully and clearly presented, and printed on clean, crisp white paper.
-The layout should always be clean and well structured and CVs should never be crumpled or folded, so use an A4 envelope to post your applications.
+The layout should always be easy to read and well structured.
+CV’s should never be crumpled or folded so use an A4 envelope to post your applications.

 Always remember the CV hotspot – the upper middle area of the first page is where the recruiter's eye will naturally fall, so make sure you include your most important information there.

 A good CV is clear, concise and makes every point necessary without waffling.
 You don't need pages and pages of paper – you just keep things short and sweet.
 A CV is a reassurance to a potential employer, it's a chance to tick the right boxes.
 And, if everything is satisfied, there's a better chance of a job interview.
 Also, employers receive dozens of CV’s all the time so it's unlikely they'll read each one cover to cover.
 Most will make a judgment about a CV within sections, so stick to a maximum of two pages of A4 paper.